Kong/developer.konghq.com/app/gateway/traffic-control/proxy.md

 {{site.base_gateway}} is a transparent proxy, and it defaults to forwarding the request to your upstream service untouched, with the exception of various headers such as `Connection`, `Date`, and others as required by the HTTP specifications.

-## Routing

-{% include_cached /content/how-routing-works.md %}

-For more details about how {{site.base_gateway}} handles routing, see the [Routes entity](/gateway/entities/route/).

-## Load balancing

-{{site.base_gateway}} implements load balancing capabilities to distribute proxied requests across a pool of instances of an upstream service. <!--add more content after writing load balancing-->

-You can find more information about load balancing in the [Load Balancing Reference][].

 ## Proxying

 Once {{site.base_gateway}} has executed all the necessary logic (including plugins), it is ready